MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L06_Build_Canvas.md

 ### Task 2 – Setup Taking Assessment screen

-In this task we will be setting up the display of the questions, in subsequent practices you will be scoring and storing the results.
+In this task we will be setting up the display of the questions.
+In subsequent practices you will be scoring and storing the results.

 1. Select the **takeAssessmentScreen**.